JacksonStark/trekk/README.md

 !["Swipe to copy an Access Code or create a new Trekk."](https://media.giphy.com/media/M9mW6Z6kNOQSCQO4lw/giphy.gif)

-### View a current Trekk's markers and the media that they spawn.
+### View your current Trekk's markers and the media that they spawn.

 !["View a current Trekk's markers and the media that they spawn."](https://media.giphy.com/media/VJrexALHccvvmXEHq4/giphy.gif)

-### Edit a Trekk to add markers and attach media.
+### Edit your Trekk to add markers and attach media.

 !["Edit a Trekk to add markers and attach media."](https://media.giphy.com/media/lOakwzVOI9dqx830oJ/giphy.gif)